lup104/Getting-and-Cleaning-Data-Course-Project/README.md

 The input data downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip is about the experiments have been carried out with a group of 30 volunteer.
 Each person performed six activities wearing a smartphone.
 Using its embedded accelerometer and gyroscope, the 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz are recorded.
 The obtained dataset has been partitioned into two sets, the training data and the test data.

-For each record in the dataset, the following info are collected An identifier of the subject who carried out the experiment.
+For each record in the dataset, the following info are collected:
+  An identifier of the subject who carried out the experiment.
   The activity label.
   Triaxial Angular velocity from the gyroscope.
   A 561-feature vector with time and frequency domain variables.

 The purpose of the project is to demonstrate how to collect, work with, and clean a data set.

 The R script “run_analysis.R” is created to perform the following tasks:
   Merges the training and the test sets to create one data set.
   Extracts only the measurements on the mean and standard deviation for each measurement.